-The Group produced both hazardous and non-hazardous wastes in its operations.
+The Group produced both hazardous and non-hazardous waste in its operations.
 For machinery maintenance, lubricant oil and oil residue were generated.
 Related waste management policy has been formulated to ensure appropriate management and handling procedures are in place.
-During the Year 2021, the Group was not aware of material non-compliance with waste disposal-related laws and regulations, including but not limited to the Waste Disposal Ordinance (Cap.
-354) of Hong Kong, that would have a significant impact on the Group's operation.

-Since the Group's business operations do not involve significant waste management related risks, no relevant target is set during Year 2021.
+Since the Group's business operations do not involve significant waste management related risks, no relevant target was set during 2022.